 Following the departure of H.W.
-Joos, in 2010 the Dusseldorf office split from the JSK Group, continuing under the new name of slapa oberholz pszczulny architekten.
-Since then the firm has been run by its five partners Jurek M. Slapa, Helmut Oberholz, Zbigniew Pszczulny, Wolfgang Marcour and Lothar Simonis.
+Joos in 2010, the Dusseldorf office split from the JSK Group, continuing under the new name of slapa oberholz pszczulny | sop architekten and has been run by its five partners Jurek M. Slapa, Helmut Oberholz, Zbigniew Pszczulny, Wolfgang Marcour and Lothar Simonis.
+They were briefly joined by Bjørn Polzin, from 2018 until the beginning of 2023, who supported the company's management as an additional managing director.

 1987